FahadCloudOps/VPC-SETUP-PROJECT/docs/index.md

-Project Title: "Creating a Custom VPC and Accessing Windows Server on AWS"
+{Project Title: "Creating a Custom VPC and Accessing Windows Server on AWS"}

 Project Description:

-### ** Creating a Custom VPC and Accessing Windows Server on AWS**
+** Creating a Custom VPC and Accessing Windows Server on AWS**

 The goal of this project is to **design and deploy a fully functional Virtual Private Cloud (VPC)** in AWS, ensuring secure and efficient network communication.
 This VPC setup will provide a controlled environment for hosting resources, such as an **Amazon EC2 Windows Server**, while implementing **best practices for security and networking**.